richardwilkes/gcs_master_library/Library/Markdown/Help/Interface/Library Tree.md

 **\<user_home>/GCS/User Library/**

 The library tree can be hidden by collapsing the divider bar, giving more work space, but it will always be there.

+*All library data is [unlinked](./Unlinked%20Data.md "Unlinked Data") when used on character sheet, template or other libraries.*

 ## Usage
 ### New